stef/pwdsphinx/man/oracle.md

 `rl_threshold` increase the difficulty of ratelimit puzzles if not decaying.

-`rl_gracetime` gracetime in seconds added to the expcted time to solve a rate-limiting puzzle.
+`rl_gracetime` gracetime in seconds added to the expected time to solve a rate-limiting puzzle.

 # SECURITY CONSIDERATIONS